Acute coronary syndrome

 Preparing for your appointment

 Acute coronary syndrome is often diagnosed in emergency situations, and your doctor will perform a number of tests to figure out the cause of your symptoms.
-Your doctor will talk to you throughout the process and tell you what tests are being performed.

 Your doctor may also want to perform imaging tests to check for blockages in your heart and the blood vessels leading to it.